mcclure/amaranth-rfcs/text/0000-domain-consolidate.md

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Alternatives are
+Alternatives include

 1. Leave `domain` in place; have `m.d`, `m.domain`, and `m.d.domains` all be aliases for one object.
 2. Do nothing.

-The downsides of both these options is they will significantly complicate explaining these features in the documentation; probably, if a feature is too complex to easily document, this is a sign the feature itself may be flawed.
+The downsides of both these options is they will significantly complicate explaining these features in the documentation; and probably, if a feature is too complex to easily document, this is a sign the feature itself may be flawed.
 Alternative 1 would have a lesser impact on documentation clarity because we could use the language "a second alias, `m.domain`, is also allowed for legacy reasons, but discouraged".

 ## Prior art
 [prior-art]: #prior-art